 If you’re dealing with aerial nests located on tree branches or other exposed areas, you can light a fire directly below the nest for a few hours.
 This will either suffocate or force the wasps out.
 Once they’re gone, you can take down and dispose of the nest.

 We do not recommend this method because it aggravates the wasps, making them more violent and willing to attack you.
 The added risk of spreading the fire is another con.
-However, if you’re careful enough, this is one of the cheapest ways of removing wasp nests from your house and yard.

 This method includes direct contact with the nest, so make sure you’re well protected before approaching the wasps.
 Again, it is suitable for free-hanging aerial nests.